-- cause - force
+- cause force

+- effect infer

-- exert - velocity
+- exert velocity

-Name: Date:

-Warm-Up

-and other common materials (jar lids, tab out forces and how different objects move using the Sim ble tennis balls, etc.).
-What are some questions you still have peed, or velocity?
-What materials or tools would you use to
+You have investigated many questions about forces and how different objects move using the Sim and other common materials (jar lids, table tennis balls, etc.).
+What are some questions you still have about forces, the movement of objects, speed, or velocity?
+What materials or tools would you use to investigate your questions?

 List questions that you have:

-Explain what materials you would use to i nvestigate your questions:
+Explain what materials you would use to investigate your questions:

-scientists often make predictions, or hypotheses, about Choose one of your questions from above and write a might find in your investigation.
+After thinking of questions and materials, scientists often make predictions, or hypotheses, about what they might find in an investigation.
+Choose one of your questions from above and write a prediction, or hypothesis, about what you might find in your investigation.

-,